cconard96/jamf/README.md

 - JSS User account used must have read access to mobile devices at least.
 Additional access may be required depending on what items are synced (software, etc).
 - The two automatic actions "importJamf' and 'syncJamf" can only be run in CLI/Cron mode due to how long they can take.
 - There is a rule engine used to filter out imported devices.
 The default import action is to allow the import.
-- iPads and AppleTVs are imported as Computers, while iPhones are imported as Phones.
+- iPads and AppleTVs are imported as Computers, while iPhones can be imported as Phones or Computers.

-## Locale Support
-- Contribute to French and Spanish localizations on [POEditor](https://poeditor.com/join/project/BepTgrM7ab).
-- To request new languages, please open a GitHub issue.

 ## Version Support